TN 83 (05-24)

 In order to qualify for the pooled trust exception, the trust account must have been established through the actions of:

-• the disabled individual himself or herself;
+• the disabled individual themselves;

 • the disabled individual’s parent(s);